-When you’re looking for a franking machine for your business the costs can build up quite quickly, luckily most franking machine are available to rent or lease, this saves your business from burning a hole in its pocket.
+When you’re looking for a franking machine for your business the costs can build up quite quickly, luckily most franking machines are available to rent or lease, this saves your business from burning a hole in its pocket.

 However, some businesses prefer to pay the large initial investment in order to have the franking machine as an asset rather than as something that does not belong to them.
 The options are there but it’s down to personal choice as to whether buying or leasing will be the best decision.
-There are advantages and disadvantages of each so it might be worth taking it all into consideration before taking the leap!
+There are advantages and disadvantages of each so it might be worth taking it all into consideration before making the leap!

-Regardless of whether you lease or rent a franking machine you will still receive all of the benefits that franking can bring, so you will be saving money and time on every piece of mail that is sent.
+Regardless of whether you lease or rent a franking machine, you will still receive all of the benefits that franking can bring, so you will be saving money and time on every piece of mail that is sent.

 Purchasing Vs Renting A Franking Machine

 To rent a franking machine you will most likely pay between £15 and £50 each month depending on the capabilities of the machine.
 A rental contract tends to last between 1-3 years meaning you can easily upgrade machines if necessary.